CyberLocc/Common_Commands/README.md

 # Common Commands

-My Common commands list, basically Commands I use alot, so would like to have stored and organized for quick usage.
+#### My Common commands list, basically Commands I use alot, so would like to have stored and organized for quick usage.

-Tried to put them in order of usage, to help with methodology.
+#### I try to keep them them in order of Phase, and further by usage, to help with methodology.

+<sub>Note: This is an ever evolving list, and is subject to frequent changes</sub>

 ---
+# Setup / Miscellaneous

 <details><summary>Export Variables:</summary>